dfernandez79/barman/README.md

 * 0.2.1

-  * `include` composition changed to throw an exception early.
+  * `include` composition changed to throw exceptions when a conflict is found.

 * 0.2.0